ascii-monk123/NLP-Coursework-COMP-8730/README.md

 # NLP-Coursework-COMP-8730
-A repository containing the coursework for the NLP course given by the University of Windsor
+A repository containing the coursework for the NLP course offered by the University of Windsor

 ## Team Members: